The Comprehensive Guide to Bully Breeds

 Origins

 Bully breeds come from ancient Molossian dogs.
-The Molossi tribe in Greece used these strong and muscular dogs.
+The Molossi tribe in Greece used these solid and muscular dogs.
 They were good at protecting and working.
 The Mastiff is one of their famous descendants.

 Development into Breeds

-Bully breeds are types of dogs made. by mixing Old English Bulldogs with different terriers.
+Bully breeds are dogs made by mixing Old English Bulldogs with different terriers.
 This started in England around the 16th century.
-They wanted to make dogs strong like bulldogs and quick like terriers. good for fighting bulls and rats.
+They wanted to make dogs strong like bulldogs and quick like terriers.
+Good for fighting bulls and rats.

 Some well-known bully breeds are the American Pit Bull Terrier.
 Staffordshire Bull Terrier, and American Staffordshire Terrier.”